profalaxiz/Competitive-Programming/README.md

 # Competitive-Programming
-My solutions to problems from Codeforces, AtCoder, CSES, USACO, and other online judges/problem sets
+In this repo, I'm sharing my source code solutions to problems I practiced on USACO guide, Codeforces, AtCoder, CSES, UVA, and other online judge platforms/problem sets.